Source Themes

 People generally associate curved and symmetrical shapes with sweetness, while associating angular and asymmetrical shapes with the other basic tastes (e.g., sour, bitter).
 However, these group-level taste-shape correspondences might conceal …

-How stable are taste-shape crossmodal correspondences?
+How stable are taste-shape crossmodal correspondences over time?

 People generally associate curved and symmetrical shapes with sweetness, while associating angular and asymmetrical shapes with the other basic tastes (e.g., sour, bitter).
 However, these group-level taste-shape correspondences might conceal …